Ukraine 15 min

 • Invoice and collect payments from around the world

-In this article, we’ll cover all these things, and help you navigate your tax responsibilities as a self-employed worker.
-We’ll also discuss some of the other risks and liabilities you should be aware of.
+This article will cover all of the above and help you navigate your tax responsibilities as a self-employed worker.
+We’ll also discuss other risks and liabilities you should be aware of.

 First, it’s important to clarify how Ukraine defines independent contractors.